The Graduate School Handbook

 The Graduate School has attempted to include most of the regulations governing graduate academic programs; however, many programs have additional requirements and regulations.
 Sometimes these requirements are more stringent than the general requirements of The Graduate School.

 The Graduate School reserves the right to make changes to this Handbook at any time.
-In instances of discrepancy between this document and the Graduate Record, this Handbook takes precedence.
+In instances of discrepancy between this document and the University Catalog, this Handbook takes precedence.

 Changes to the current edition of The Graduate School Handbook include:

-- Updates links and included new campus policies developed in the past year.
+- Updated web links and included new campus policies developed in the past year.